-In every community, it will be crucial to identify the existing organizations supporting the transition to matriarchy.
-For example, in Canada's province of Quebec, the Desjardins Cooperative Group and the Deposit and Investment Fund are of great interest.
+In every community, it will be crucial to identify the existing organizations that could support the transition to matriarchy.
+In the Canadian province of Quebec, the Desjardins Cooperative Group and the Deposit and Investment Fund are of great interest.
 They will play a critical role in the transition to economic donarism, serving as bulwarks against economic upheavals.
-Indeed, we can expect capitalism to fight hard not to lose its supremacy.
+Indeed, we can expect capitalism to fight hard not to lose its hegemony.